IgorRigolon/chess.endgames/README.md

 ```

 or with analogous code on Python or other languages.
 Just beware that the data is probably too big to load into memory all at once, which is why [Arrow](https://arrow.apache.org/) comes in handy.
 You'll probably want to query a subset of the data or summary statistics before running `collect()` on it to actually open it.

+The data is also available in a [Google BigQuery Table](https://console.cloud.google.com/bigquery?hl=en&inv=1&invt=Ab5SZQ&project=absolute-text-417919&ws=!1m5!1m4!4m3!1sabsolute-text-417919!2schess_endgames!3schess-endgames), which I use to fuel the data visualization.

 ## Workflow